 Fire alarms like these need to be replaced after 10 years.
 The same goes for any alarm that’s hardwired into your house’s electric system.

 After 10 years of use, fire alarms cross their expiration date.
-But they do need battery replacement every 6 months.
-It’s better to keep a backup battery.
+However, make sure to replace the battery every 6 months.

 Scenario-2: Fire Alarm Flashing Red Every 10 Seconds

-When your fire alarm blinks red 10 seconds intervals, it primarily indicates an internal malfunction.
+When your fire alarm blinks red at 10-second intervals, it primarily indicates an internal malfunction.
 But depending on the fire alarm model the reason could be different.

 In some fire alarm models, this indicates the alarm is temporarily in a desensitized state.
 It could also refer to low battery.
 As for internal malfunction, the wirings and the internal components have to be checked.